-There have been 58 national emergencies declared in the U.S. since the National Emergencies Act went into effect in 1976.
+There have been 60 national emergencies declared in the U.S. since the National Emergencies Act went into effect in 1976.
 As listed in the Federal Register,

-Most of the declarations currently active don’t concern national crises but deal with international emergencies.
-While President Trump signed a national emergency declaration on Nicaragua in 2018, active declarations on Burundi, Ukraine or Venezuela, among others, date back to the Obama era, while G.W.
+Most of the declarations currently active don’t concern national crises but deal with international or foreign emergencies.
+While President Trump signed a emergency declaration on Nicaragua in 2018, active declarations on Burundi, Ukraine or Venezuela, among others, date back to the Obama era, while G.W.
 Bush signed still-active declarations on the Congo, Lebanon and Belarus.
 President Trump signed a domestic national emergency order in connection to funding for a border wall in February, allocating additional funds to his signature project.
 Another domestic emergencies was signed by President George W. Bush after 9/11.

 Declaring a national emergency gives a U.S. president special powers, like suspending certain laws, authorizing military projects single-handedly and re-allocating defense funds.
 Out of the 136 emergency powers, only 13 require a sign-off from Congress.